-SFS will calculate the percentage of Title IV aid earned as follows:
+Student Financial Services will calculate the percentage of federal aid earned as follows:

 The number of calendar days completed by the student divided by the total number of calendar days in the semester in which the student withdrew.

 The total number of calendar days in a semester shall exclude any scheduled breaks of more than five days.